Irma Tears A Path Of Destruction Through Parts Of The Caribbean

 Huracán #Irma en San Bartolomé @pau_lallement pic.twitter.com/6Ahbngm7rK— InfoEmergencias (@InfoEmerg) September 6, 2017

-The islands of the Eastern Caribbean are geographically varied — some such as Anguilla are flat and low-lying, while others such as Hispaniola are mountainous.
-They are likely to fare differently in the storm partly because of that geography.
-But perhaps even more important is which side of the storm's path they will fall on, with those along the leading northwestern side of Irma likely to get the brunt of its fierce winds.
-Islands to the south of its path should experience less-severe winds but could still be subject to massive rainfall.

-In Paris, the French government said that it had delivered water and food to both St. Martin and St. Barts and that emergency response teams were being dispatched.
-Power was reportedly out on both islands, but no casualties were immediately reported.

-Irma is set to rake the British and U.S. Virgin Islands before passing just north of Puerto Rico on its way to a likely landfall in Florida later this week or early next week, forecasters say.
-Virgin Gorda, in the eastern part of the British Virgin Islands, was already experiencing wind gusts to nearly 90 mph.
+Irma was set to rake the British and U.S. Virgin Islands before passing just north of Puerto Rico on its way to a likely landfall in Florida later this week or early next week, forecasters say.
+As of Wednesday afternoon, the storm had passed over the British Virgin Islands, with gusts of up to 90 mph.
+The extent of the damage was not immediately clear.

 In San Juan, Puerto Rico's capital, many people in the U.S. territory were anxious.
 Ricardo Rosselló, the governor of the island of some 3.4 million people, urged residents to seek shelter in one of the island's more than 450 hurricane shelters.